-It is our pleasure to invite you to join us at the 25th Annual CyberPsychology, CyberTherapy, Robotics & Social Networking Conference – CYPSY25 – that will take place on June 22 to 24, 2020 at Milan, Italy.
+It is our pleasure to invite you to join us at the 25th Annual CyberPsychology, CyberTherapy, Robotics & Social Networking Conference – CYPSY25 – that will take place on September 13 to 15, 2021.

 You can submit an abstract to one of the following three types of communications: